 The cephalomedullary nailing technique is a treatment alternative for intertrochanteric fractures.

-Cephalomedullary fixation offers following advantages over sliding hip screw.
+Cephalomedullary fixation offers the following advantages over the sliding hip screw.

 - Helps in reduction of unstable fractures